se-edu/se-book/uml/classDiagrams/dependencies/what/outcomes.md

-:trophy: Can interpret dependencies in a class diagram :three:
+:trophy: Can use dependencies in a class diagram :three: